-Daejeon is the city of science, having Asia's largest R & D cluster where leads technological advancement and innovation nowadays.
-It is an emerging tourist destination as well with abundant tourist attractions which include UNESCO World Cultural Heritages of 1,500 year-long royal tombs and fortresses, Korean traditional village, Buddhist temples, forests, lakes, Michellin Guide-introduced arboretums, and more.
+Daejeon is the City of Science, home to having Asia's largest R & D cluster which leads today's technological advancement and innovation.
+It is an emerging tourist destination as well with abundant tourist attractions which include UNESCO World Cultural Heritages of 1,500 year-old royal tombs and fortresses, Korean traditional village, Buddhist temples, forests, lakes, Michelin Guide-introduced arboretums, and more.
 Geographically and functionally, Daejeon is heart of Korea and heart of innovation.

 |593.84㎢||1,524,583||2,500 pax||1,859 rooms||Incheon International Airport DCC Car 2hr 30mins

 Seoul Station DCC Car 2hr 30mins

 Asia's Silicon Valley

 Daedok Innopolis aims to be a world-class cluster that will showcase Korea’s most innovative firms.
 Through close collaboration with industry and the academic community, Daejeon brings the full strengths of Korean working skills to create a dynamic IT hub for foreign and domestic investors.

 Host of Daejeon Expo '93

 Over 14 million delegates from 108 countries attended Daejeon Expo in 1993, with the theme ""The Challenge of a New Road of Development"" for Korea.
 As a legacy, the city created the Expo Park which now stands as one of the unique MICE venues in Daejeon.

 Largest R&D Center in Korea

 Daejeon is the largest R&D center in Korea composed of 30 government-funded research institutes, 19 universities, 400 privately funded business R&D centers.
 Among these, are globally recognized R&D institutes namely KAIST, UST, Korea Polytechnic College, and Chungnam National University.